 - Avoid a large number of responses

-- Don’t help users identify correct responses analyzing the question’s structure and organization
+- Don’t help learners identify correct responses analyzing the question’s structure and organization

 3. True or False

-One of the easiest ways to frame questions is to use a true or false format.
+One of the easiest ways to frame questions in quizzes is to use a true or false format.
 Simply put, this involves making a statement to which the learner chooses whether it is true or false.
-Examples include:
+Examples of this format include:

 - It’s okay to enter the warehouse before your supervisor.
 (False)